josdeweger/CosmosDb.Migrator/README.md

 ### Temporarily setting throughput
 When migrating large amounts of data, with low throughput settings (e.g. 400 RU/s) on the collection, a lot of retries will occur.
 This will significantly slow down the migrations.
 When hitting the max amount of retries the migrations even start failing.
 Temporarily increase the throughput of the collection to a high number of RU/s.
-The `Migrator` will log every batch it executes, including migrations that failed when all retries failed.
+The `MigrationRunner` will log every batch it executes, including migrations that failed when all retries failed.
 Make sure you reinstate old throughput settings, otherwise you might receive an unexpected bill at the end of the month!